 Scholarly Commons Citation

 Gostin, Lawrence O. and Jacobson, Peter D., "Reducing Distracted Driving: Regulation and Education to Avert Traffic Injuries and Fatalities" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 380.
+380.